 Figure 6.49.1-1: Local NEF-based exposure

+Figure 6.49.1-2 L-NEF relocation

 In Figure 6.49.1-1, a Local NEF is deployed in the Edge.
 The Local NEF can be co-located with the Local PSA or standalone, or as part of Edge Hosting Environment.
 The interface between local PSA and local NEF (i.e. Nx interface) could reuse N4 protocol.

+In Figure 6.49.1-2, another Local NEF is deployed in the Local DC2.
+And both the L-NEF1 and L-NEF2 have connection with NEF.
+Each L-NEF provides exposure of network capability services to EAS in the service region.

 The solution targets reporting QoS monitoring results as defined in R16 23.502 towards the EAS/application